Certified Public Accountant Act

 CPAs who establish a co-location CPA firm shall enter into a co-location contract.

-A co-location CPA firm established before the enforcement of the 29 December 2017 amendments to this Act shall achieve compliance with the preceding two paragraphs within one year from the date the amendments enter into force.
+A co-location CPA firm established before the 29 December 2017 amendments to this Act come into force shall achieve compliance with the preceding two paragraphs within one year from the date the amendments come into force.

 Article 23